-The agenda for Executive Board meetings shall be prepared by the Executive Director in consultation with the Executive Committee.
-Items may be submitted by Board members to the Executive Director or to the Executive Committee for placement on the agenda.
+The agenda for Executive Board meetings shall be prepared by the Executive Director in consultation with the President.
+Items may be submitted by Board members to the Executive Director or to the President for placement on the agenda.

 Agenda items that do not require discussion or action shall be indicated as Consent Items.
 If a member wishes the Board to discuss or act on a Consent Item, the member should offer a motion to do so as part of approving the agenda.
 Items for discussion or action may be added to the agenda during a Board meeting at the request of the Executive Director or any Board member upon unanimous approval of those members present.